 Many services also have monitoring and usage metrics, which are only available if an API Key is specified.
 This allows tracking how many requests are being sent and which methods are being used the most.

 Some services also provide additional paid features, which are only available when specifying an API Key.

 There are several official common Ethereum networks as well as custom networks and other compatible projects.

 Any API that accept a Networkish can be passed a common name (such as

-"ropsten") to use that network definition or may specify custom parameters.
+"ropsten") or chain ID to use that network definition or may specify custom parameters.

 One common reason to specify custom properties for a Network is to override the address of the root ENS registry, either on a common network to intercept the ENS Methods or to specify the ENS registry on a dev network (on most dev networks you must deploy the ENS contracts manually).